 With this in mind, the wise monkey lost patience, and when he opened his eyes, he cursed his deep anger at Anjana.
 She will take the form of a monkey and will only get relief when she has given birth to the incarnation of Lord Shiva.

-Anjana met and married Kesari, the monkey king.
+Anjana met and married Monkey king Kesari.
 Meanwhile, she never forgot the curse and continued to pray to Lord Shiva for fruitful results.

-On one occasion, while Agni, the god of fire, was given a plate of sacred sweets to Dasharath, king of Ayodhya, to distribute among his wives to have divine children, an eagle approached and stole one of the sweets and dropped it into Anjana’s hands while she meditated.
+On one occasion, Agni, the god of fire, gave a plate of sacred sweets to Dasharath, king of Ayodhya, to distribute among his wives to have divine children.
+Right at that time, an eagle approached and stole one of the sweets and dropped it into Anjana’s hands while she meditated.

 She ate the divine dessert and gave birth to Hanuman.
 Thus, Shiva incarnated adopting the form of a monkey.

 His birth freed his mother from the spell, and she decided to return to paradise.
 Before her departure, she revealed to little Hanuman that he would be immortal and that his nourishment would be ripe, bright fruits like the sun.

 2. Hanuman had five brothers

 Hanumanji also had five real brothers.
 In various Puranas, there is a mention of six sons of Monkey King (Vanar Raj) Kesari, and in this, Hanuman was the eldest.
 His other five brothers were married.
 The five brothers of Hanuman were Matiman, Shrutiman, Ketuman, Gatimaan, and Dhritiman.
 That’s why the lineage of his brothers still goes on.